nihcoc/PeriR_v1/README.md

 This project is inspired by the [FreeSRP](http://electronics.kitchen/misc/freesrp/) open-source SDR by Lukas Lao Beyer and borrows design references from the **FMCOMMS4**, **Zedboard**, **ADRV9364-Z7020**, and **PlutoSDR**.

-The goal is a powerful, Linux-capable SDR transceiver with a compact form factor — and eventually, a handheld device in the spirit of the HackRF Portapack.
+The goal is a powerful, Linux-capable SDR transceiver with a compact form factor and eventually, a handheld device like the HackRF Portapack.

 ---